Rob Gregory | Author

 Murray Liebencranz, Bassoon Weekly.

-So, you finally made it.
-And I’m glad that you did because, in these few, hallowed electronic pages, you’ll find what is probably the greatest collection of literature and assorted ramblings ever produced by a protohominid in captivity.
-There are short stories, long stories, stories for kids (especially those that never grew up), stories for grown-ups, something for almost everyone in fact and it’s growing every day.
+At last, you made it!
+And I’m so glad that you did because, in these few, hallowed electronic pages, you’ll find what is probably the greatest collection of literature and assorted ramblings ever produced by a protohominid in captivity.
+There are short stories, long stories, stories for kids (especially those that never grew up), stories for grown-ups and the young at heart, stories for almost everyone in fact and it’s growing every day.

-So, sit back, make yourself comfortable and have a look around.
+Well, now that the formal stuff is over, why not sit back, make yourself comfortable and have a look around?
 Hopefully, you’ll find something here to amuse and entertain your insatiable brain cells and if you’ve a mind to, then why not find out a bit more about me below?

 About Rob Gregory (the author)